hopeinvader/Capstone_Project-L.M.B.Y-Angel/README.md

 npm start or yarn start
 ```

-in back-end also need to create .env file to put DB name, username and password.
-For upload function, need to put AccessKey, secret access key and bucket of AWS S3 as well.
+in back-end you also need to create .env file to put DB name, username and password.
+For upload function, you need to put AccessKey, secret access key and bucket of AWS S3 as well.

 ```
 DB_NAME=''